Get E-Book

 node --env-file=.env src/main.js

-Then mark which layer owns the key.
-Guessing from .env alone is a bad debugging loop.
-The file is only one layer.
+Guessing from .env alone is a weak debugging loop because .env is only one layer.

 Programmatic Loading With process.loadEnvFile()

-process.loadEnvFile(path) is the imperative loading path.
+process.loadEnvFile(path) is the JavaScript loading path.
 It reads a DotEnv file and writes keys into process.env.

 import { loadEnvFile } from "node:process";